When

-During this time of year, the towns and cities of this Spanish region are filled with lights, markets and fairs, shows and other Christmas customs.
+During this time of year, the towns and cities of Catalonia are filled with lights, markets and fairs, shows and other Christmas customs.

 There are many Christmas traditions in Catalonia that you can enjoy first-hand if you're here over the festive season - read on to find out more!